Skip to content

 Temperature

 Rigel’s estimated surface temperature is around 12,100 K based on the star’s colour and spectral class.
-That’s less than 50% compared to its temperature before it evolved off the main sequence (about 30,000 K).
+That’s less than 50% compared to its temperature before it evolved off the main sequence.
+The supergiant’s effective temperature on the main sequence would have been around 30,000 K.

 Facts